 As you can see, handling certificates in Android is a simpler process and there are fewer things to take into account.
 However, Google app signing mechanisms don’t offer as many options as Apple for people looking to secure pre-release builds; an app can generally be installed in any Android device once it is out in the open.

 Signing mobile apps can be a tricky business, especially if we’re talking about the iOS world.

 It is important you understand what sort of options you can get from each Apple Developer Program and the best setup for the nature and size of your development team.
 There are also some issues you may face when dealing with lots of devices and different types of builds, so having the right tools and processes in place will save you a lot of headaches and time related to certificates and provisioning profiles.

 The Android world, on the other hand, is a simpler one.
 But, you should know that keeping your certificates safe is crucial and that there are fewer options for restricting what can be done with each build you produce.

-Editor’s Note: João Proença is a devops expert at OutSystems, and spends his days thinking about the safest and fastest way to stage mobile and web applications to end-users.
+Editor’s Note: João Proença is a quality owner at OutSystems, and spends his days thinking about the safest and fastest way to stage mobile and web applications to end-users.

 The ideas shared in this post resulted partially from the research project RADicalize, which was supported by the EU and PT2020.